bleudev/pytecord_old_archive/docs/source/first-steps/getting-started.rst

     python3 -m pip install -U disspy

-Now you can go next
+Now you can follow to the next step

 Create bot in Discord
 *********************

-For starting creating bots, you need create bot on `official Discord Developer Portal <https://discord.com/developers/applications>`_
+To start creating bots, you need to create bot on `official Discord Developer Portal <https://discord.com/developers/applications>`_

 .. image:: images/1.png